If you suffer from acid reflux, your doctor may prescribe Nexium. But at $9 a pill, the price is enough to give you a worse case of heartburn.

 This price disparity leads many politicians to think the solution is obvious: Americans should just buy drugs from Canada or other countries where they are cheaper.

-Amy Klobuchar (D-Minn.) and John McCain (R-Az.) have twice introduced legislation to allow Americans to order up to a 90-day supply of medicines from a licensed Canadian pharmacy.
-And Hillary Clinton and Bernie Sanders have made importing drugs from Canada part of their platform for reducing the cost of healthcare.
+Its plan supported by economic liberals like President Trump and Bernie Sanders.
+Several years ago Sen. Amy Klobuchar (D-Minn.) and John McCain (R-Az.) twice introduced legislation to allow Americans to order up to a 90-day supply of medicines from a licensed Canadian pharmacy.
+The Democratic Party even made it a part of their party platform in 2016.

 If this seems too easy, it’s because it’s an economically ignorant idea.
-Writing in the Harvard Business Review, Rafi Mohammed explains why this strategy won’t work:
+Writing in the Harvard Business Review a few years ago, Rafi Mohammed explained why this strategy won’t work:

 The reason why pharmaceutical prices are relatively high in the U.S. is that drug companies employ a common strategy called differential pricing.
 This strategy targets specific segments with different prices.
 So instead of having the same price for everyone, the goal is to tailor the “right” price to various segments.
 Movie theaters, for instance, use differential pricing by offering lower prices to students and seniors.
 The assumption is students and seniors are sensitive to price, so offering targeted discounts to them is profitable.
 As a result, moviegoers seated next to each other often have paid different prices.